 We all know Tom Brady is the GOAT, but reaching that status wasn’t an easy path for the kid from northern California.
 Born in raised in San Mateo, Calif., Brady grew up playing baseball and football and attended Junipero Serra High School.
 At the high school level, Brady struggled to get on the field, but eventually got the nod following an injury to the incumbent starter.

 Despite being drafted by the Montreal Expos, a team that showed great interest in the power-hitting catcher, Brady opted to stick with football and attended the University of Michigan.
-Not heavily recruited to play football out of high school, Brady went into Michigan a backup, deep on the bench on a team full of talent at the quarterback position.
+Not heavily recruited, Brady went into Michigan as a backup deep on the team’s bench.

 In the NFL, the story would again repeat itself.
-Brady would be a backup and only managed to get into the game thanks to a Drew Bledsoe injury in 2001.
+Brady would be a backup and only squeaked into the game thanks to a Drew Bledsoe injury in 2001.
 After that, the rest was history.
 Brady became the most prolific quarterback in NFL history while leading the Patriots to five Super Bowl victories and an unprecedented run of AFC dominance.

 He’s one of the most comical players in the NFL and also one of the most dangerous.
 Tight end Rob Gronkowski grew up in western New York to a family full of athletes.
 Out of his four brothers, all played collegiate sports and three went on to have NFL careers.

 For his senior year of high school, Gronk move to Pittsburgh and was a heavily recruited college prospect.
 What was not to love about Gronk?
 He loved hitting, blocking, and playing the game.
-When he got the ball, he was a bear to tackle and his raw athleticism was something that couldn’t be coached or taught.
+When he got the ball, he was a bear to tackle thanks to his sheer size and athleticism.

 In the 2011 season, Gronk became the first tight end in NFL history to lead the league in receiving touchdowns (17).
 He also holds the Patriots franchise record for receiving touchdowns.
 Although numerous seasons have been cut short due to injury, Gronk still remains the most dominant tight end in the NFL and possibly the greatest single offensive weapon in the NFL.